Courses

 3 Credits This course addresses the interpretation and understanding of a variety of data formats used by geospatial professionals.
 It introduces the fundamental concepts such as primary Geospatial Information Science (GIS) data creation, geodatabase design and creation, data management, and discusses quantitative techniques for the collection, classification, integration, and management of geographical data.
 Advanced topics include: UAS data collection and processing, mobile data collection, automation Prerequisite(s): GEG 133 or permission of the instructor

 3 Credits This course is an introduction to Web-based GIS.
 Students will learn about the usefulness and application of Web GIS tools such as Google Earth, Google Maps, ArcGIS Online, Volunteered Geographic Information, and Map services (QGIS Server, Mapbox, GISCloud, or ArcGIS Server).
 Students will become adept at storing and accessing spatial data in the cloud, practice developing Story Maps to communicate spatial data, and learn how web mapping is key to mobile GIS applications such as field data collection.
 Students will be guided through a series of lectures and hands‐on computer‐based lab exercises.
 An end of a semester project will allow students to work on a project of their own design.
 Course material used are based upon the United States Department of Labor’s Geospatial Technology Competency Model (GCTM) for entry level geospatial occupations including Geospatial or GIS Technicians or Technologists.
-Prior introductory GIS experience will be required to be successful in this course.
-This is a lab course.
-Two lecture hours, Prerequisite(s): GEG 130, or permission of the instructor
+Prerequisite(s): GEG 130, or permission of the instructor

 GEG 238--Introduction to Geospatial Programming New